 Dear Dr. XXXXX,

-I am an undergraduate Sophomore/Junior/Senior [pick one] XXXXX major.
-I am looking for a lab in which to work and am very interested in your research on XXXXX.
+I am a [first, second, third, fourth] year undergraduate XXXXX major.
+[I want a PhD...
+I am thinking about a PhD...
+I am considering graduate school...] and would love to participate in research.
+I am looking for a laboratory and am very interested in your research on XXXXX.
+[Maybe a few sentences on why you like their research.]
 If you are accepting students at this time, I would like to schedule a meeting with you to discuss your research and possible opportunities in your lab.
 I plan to work in the laboratory for XX semesters, until I graduate.

 Thank you.